maha-meihemid/bank-marketing-ml-platform/README.md

 ## Quick local demo with Docker

-This is the recommended demo path.
-The validated model artifact is already included, so no dataset download or retraining is required.
+The validated model artifact is included in the repository, so the inference API can be tested locally without downloading the dataset or retraining the model.

 ### Requirements